Limitations and restrictions of Assurance

 Make sure that the latest version of the AI Network Analytics application is installed.
 See the "Download and Install Packages and Updates" topic in the Cisco Catalyst Center Administrator Guide.

-Make sure that your network or HTTP proxy is configured to allow outbound HTTPS (TCP 443) access to the following cloud hosts:
+Make sure that your network or HTTP proxy is configured to allow outbound HTTPS (TCP 443) access to these cloud hosts:

 api.use1.prd.kairos.ciscolabs.com (US East Region)